 “Yes, our fur.
 Our fur is our pride.
 If we go back on it, we will shave our fur bald.”

 The cat people shuddered in fear at the thought of losing hair.

 Zero motioned towards the cats looking at the Lunar Rabbit’s reaction.
 “That is good enough for me.
 All aboard.”

-The cheer of the cat people were excited to get on the boat.
+The cheerfully the cat people were excited to get on the boat.
 Not everyone had adventured far and wide, nor had they ever ridden on a boat that flew.
-They were like excited children that just saw a new toy.
-In single file, each of them entered onto the boat happily and they sat down.
+They were like excited children that just seen a new toy.
+In a single file, each of them entered the ship happily, and they sat down.
 With everyone on, the boat’s sail dropped down.
-It caught the wind shaking as it slowly lifted up into the air.
+It caught the wind shaking as it slowly lifted into the air.
 It flew upwards towards the sky.

-A soft breeze swept through the boat as it brought in fresh pine tree smell.
-The birds flew around the boat, curious at the odd flying structure, while the cat people watched with enthusiasm.
-For a moment, Zero thought that they would attempt to catch the birds that were flying in the air.
-A couple of the young children were jumping around trying to take a swipe at them.
+A soft breeze swept through the boat, bringing in a fresh pine tree smell.
+The birds flew around the boat, curious at the odd flying structure, while the cat people watched enthusiastically.
+For a moment, Zero thought they would attempt to catch the flying birds in the air.
+But instead, a couple of the young children were jumping around, trying to swipe at them.

 “So this is the famous flying boat.”
 M2 held onto his seat.
-Both Zero and M2 was sitting near the outer edge.
+Both Zero and M2 were sitting near the outer edge.
 “It shakes quite a bit, doesn’t it.”

 “Elder, do you have the catnip coffee brew?”
 One of the young male cats spoke.

 “Catnip?”
-The word caught every cat attention.
+The word caught every cat’s attention.
 Their ears perked forward in interest.
-The voices of the cat people rung out with excitement.
+The voices of the cat people rang out with excitement.

 “I killed 20 Baby Spiders.”